Going to take a detour from talking about SwiftUI development this time to discuss how my sleep got wrecked by the pandemic and what I did about it.

 My super power is that I’m really good at remembering good Tweets.
 I mean REALLY good.
 As I spend more and more time on Twitter I’ve started following a good number of Twitter employees.
 One of them is Joe Fabisevich.
 I remembered that he had posted about hitting a milestone with meditating and how it had made a huge impact.

 Four years ago I started meditating every day and I’m still learning a lot.
 I’ve used meditation to not only grow mentally and emotionally this year, but through physical adversity as well.
-There’s a strong connection between the three that I’ve only come to appreciate this year.— ✨ Joe Fabisevich ✨ (email@example.com) (@mergesort) June 28, 2021
+There’s a strong connection between the three that I’ve only come to appreciate this year.— ✨ Joe Fabisevich ✨ (@mergesort.me on Bluesky) (@mergesort) June 28, 2021

 I was following Joe but had minimal interaction with him in the past.
 I reached out to him asking if he had recommendations for a mediation app.
 I was quite shocked when Joe wrote me a lengthy response detailing several potential choices.
 What an incredibly kind thing that was for him to do for someone he doesn’t know.
 What he wrote about Ten Percent Happier appealed to me so I researched it.
 I actually recognized the app when I saw it because it was an app I remembered looking at weeks earlier when I saw a story about it but when I saw the subscription price I immediately discounted it.